Melissa Shields Jenkins

 “E. Nesbit’s Urban Fantasies and Adult Suspensions of Disbelief.”
 Forthcoming, Cities and Fantasies: Urban Imaginary Across Cultures, 1830-1930.

-“The Judas Kiss of Biofiction.”
+“Louis Edwards’ Oscar Wilde Discovers America: Gender, Narration, and the Judas Kiss.”
 Forthcoming, special issue of African American Review.

 “Liras” into “Lyres”: Talking across difference in the works of E. Nesbit.”
 Cahiers victoriens et édouardiens 92 (winter 2020)